ouija/android-x86-toshiba_encore2/Android-x86-8.1r5/README.md

 * 11-03-2020:
 	* **Added support for Toshiba WT10-A**
-	* Fixed 'audio pop' issue with touch events when using headphones.
+	* Fixed 'audio pop' issue with touch events when using headphones
-	* Fixed levels for HeadsetMic.
+	* Fixed levels for HeadsetMic
 	* Improved `nano` terminal support
 * 11-01-2020:
 	* Improved scrolling of device